andrisole92/andrisole92/README.md

 - 👋 Hi, I’m @andrisole92
-- 👀 I’m interested in writing software that matters.
+- 👀 I’m interested in creating software products that matters.
 - 🌱 I love product development. <3
-- 📫 You can reach me on andrisole92@gmail.com
+- 📫 andrisole92@gmail.com

 <!---
 andrisole92/andrisole92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.